 Technically, we all know that July is midwinter.
-But this year, as the Eurobodalla Shire Regional Botanic Garden prepares to reopen on July 4, the feeling of renewal means that in these parts it feels decidedly like spring.
+But this year, as the Eurobodalla Regional Botanic Garden prepares to reopen on July 4, the feeling of renewal means that in these parts it feels decidedly like spring.

 It’s been a hard year for the much-loved facility, located amongst the natural forest in the Mogo State Forest just five kilometres south of Batemans Bay.

 On New Year’s Eve, the 35-year-old gardens were destroyed by the 2019 bushfires; almost every plant in the Botanic Garden was affected, although the visitor centre, new café, herbarium and upgraded propagation facilities remained (mostly) intact.

 Preparing for reopening has been a journey of fits and starts.
 Shortly after the fires, just as the work of clearing paths, replacing garden edging, building bridges and spreading mulch over the 103-acre site began, disaster struck again.
 This time the cause was COVID-19, which limited access for staff and the scores of volunteers who were ready to jump in and help with the rebuild.